 "In terms of fitness," says Kara Griffin, a personal trainer, holistic nutritionist, and health coach, "water is the key to healthy, well-functioning cells.
 So drinking enough is going to help with exercise on a cellular level."
 Studies have shown dehydration most negatively affects endurance exercise, so make sure you are hydrated during a long run.

-Proper hydration also help you maximize workouts; just don't down your entire water bottle immediately before your sweat session.
+Proper hydration also helps you maximize workouts; just don't down your entire water bottle immediately before your sweat session.
 "Strength and power workouts (think CrossFit) are less affected by dehydration, but studies have shown some detriment to or lack in performance.
 Staying hydrated will increase performance across all exercise forms, but chugging water before a workout can not only cramp you up but also make you feel more sluggish and less focused on the task at hand.
 Drink a glass of water 20 to 30 minutes before your next workout, and take little sips throughout (if needed) to get you closer to your personal peak performance."

 Additionally, water helps your body maintain and regulate its energy stores.
-"You need water to bond to glycogen to create an energy reserve in your muscle (this is called ATP)," adds Drew Logan, a fitness expert and author.
+"You need water to bond to glycogen to create an energy reserve in your muscle (this is called ATP)," adds Drew Logan, fitness expert and author.
 "Without water, you are less capable of storing energy because there is less oxygen in the muscle, less blood flow when you're dehydrated, and less delivery and bonding of glycogen to create the energy needed."
 In other words, drink up to power up.

 3. Your Wrinkles Will Not Disappear